mamba-org/mamba/docs/source/usage/specs.rst

    import libmambapy.specs as specs

-   uc = specs.UndefinedChannel.parse("https://conda.anaconda.org/conda-forge/linux-64")
+   uc = specs.UnresolvedChannel.parse("https://conda.anaconda.org/conda-forge/linux-64")

    assert uc.location == "https://conda.anaconda.org/conda-forge"
    assert uc.platform_filters == {"linux-64"}
-   assert uc.type == specs.UndefinedChannel.Type.URL
+   assert uc.type == specs.UnresolvedChannel.Type.URL

 Dynamic platforms (as in not known by Mamba) can only be detected with the ``[]`` syntax.